094459/newsletter-oss-projects/README.md

 [golang-url-shortener](https://aws-oss.beachgeek.co.uk/3j3) is a project that you can build from Furkan Gulsen that deploys a URL shortener service, built with Go and Hexagonal Architecture, leverages a serverless approach for efficient scalability and performance.
 It uses a variety of AWS services to provide a robust, maintainable, and highly available URL shortening service.
 Are URL Shortners the new todo app?
 Not sure but I really like the quality of the documentation of this project, and like I did last year with implementing a serverless web analytics solution, I am going to check this project out and see if it would be a good replacement for the tool I currently use, YOURLS.
 Check out the discussion on reddit [here](https://www.reddit.com/r/aws/comments/18nnfix/url_shortener_hexagonal_serverless_architecture/).(#183)

+**hackernews-converse-api-demo**

+[hackernews-converse-api-demo](https://aws-oss.beachgeek.co.uk/41j) this repo provides some sample code on how you can use the Amazon Bedrock Converse API, using an example of summarising comments from a Hacker News thread.
+It is a simple example, but shows you how easy it is to incorporate generative AI in your own applications.
+You can check out the supporting blog post too, [Save time reading Hacker News comments using Converse API](https://aws-oss.beachgeek.co.uk/41l) (#202)

 **maplibregljs-amazon-location-service-route-calculators-starter**

 [maplibregljs-amazon-location-service-route-calculators-starter](https://aws-oss.beachgeek.co.uk/3p9) is a new repo from AWS Hero Yasunori Kirimoto that provides an example of how you can start routing with MapLibre GL JS and Amazon Location Service.
 He has also put together a blog post to help get you start, [Building a Route Search Function with Amazon Location SDK and API Key Function ](https://aws-oss.beachgeek.co.uk/3pa) (#191)